paxosglobal/simple-multisig/README.md

 * Contract Address (Address of the specific multisig contract instance)
 * Salt (`0x251543af6a222378665a76fe38dbceae4871a070b7fdaf5c6c30cf758dc33cc0`, unique identifier specific to SimpleMultisig)

+## Setting Owners

+Paxos Simple Multisig is based on [the original](https://github.com/christianlundkvist/simple-multisig) but adds setOwners functionality to be able to add and remove owners directly.

 ## Installation and testing

 Install global dependencies: